 Thrifting Tip: “Travel!
 I love checking out the local thrift stores when I go out of town somewhere!
 It gives you a whole new set of goodies to look through if you’ve been going to the thrift stores in your area so much that you see the same things you saw before.
 Also, take note of the areas your thrifting in.
 If you visit a thrift store in a wealthier part of town, you are likely to find more name brand/nicer things.
 When I was in college, I’d find a lot of junior’s clothes at our local Goodwill which is not surprising since it was a college town!”

-Thrifting Tip: “I have several (check them out here and here) but the one thrift tip I’m adamant about is to be patient.
+Thrifting Tip: “I have several (check them out here) but the one thrift tip I’m adamant about is to be patient.
 To be a successful thrifter, you need time and patience.
 You will find that item but you may have to look a bit longer or go to another thrift store.
 Don’t give up…your thrifted treasure is out there!”
+Blog

 Thrifting Tip: “Try to ignore the size tags.
 Different brands and vintage items fit differently.
 If you like something (even if you aren’t sure it will fit), try it on!
 It may look much better on you than on the hanger.
 You never know when you’ll find your next wardrobe staple!”

 Thrifting Tip: “You can find a collection of tips in my Secondhand Style Guide.
 One of my favorites, however, reflects the time required to find the right piece.
 I suppose it has two parts.
 First, plan plenty of time for a trip to the thrift shop, an hour or more.
 If you head over and feel rushed, you’ll most certainly end up overwhelmed and frustrated.
 Second, when you arrive, start examining the racks by quickly flipping through and focusing on the material of the fabric.
 High end, well-cared for items will stand out quickly.
 This trick has saved me mountains of time examining pieces that don’t meet my quality criteria.”